ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 #### Reference Values Triple {#sec-comid-triple-refval}

 A Reference Values Triple provides reference measurements or reference claims pertaining to a Target Environment.
-For a Reference Value triple, the subject identifies a Target Environment, the object contains reference measurements associated to one or more measured elements of the Environment, and the predicate asserts that these are expected (i.e. reference) measurements for the Target Environment.
+For a Reference Value triple, the subject identifies a Target Environment, the object contains reference measurements associated to one or more measured elements of the Environment, and the predicate asserts that these are expected (i.e., reference) measurements for the Target Environment.

 The Reference Values Triple has the following structure: